fishinwind/workshop/rst/Block_1/class-10.rst

 This is a quick way to follow the flow of a script.
 As you understand each part, move the print statement and the 1/0 further on in the script.

+Spend the rest of class breaking and fixing and understanding this script.

     .. raw:: pdf